- 1 Best GoPro Motorcycle Helmet Mounts 2023

 Top mounted cameras can be used to video what the user is seeing or the camera can be pointed back at the user to get their reactions.
 Having the camera point in the direction the viewer is looking is great for reviewing a motocross pre-race to get the best tracks to follow.

-Pointing the camera at the user can be combined with a front-facing camera to get your reaction, such as a bungee jump.
-Using the camera is my preferred camera when mounting on a helmet.
-They are very small, lightweight, and waterproof, making them the perfect camera for helmet mounts.
+Pointing the camera at the user can be combined with a front facing camera to get your reaction, such as a bungee jump.
+Using the GoPro Session is my preferred camera when mounting on a helmet.
+They are very small, lightweight and waterproof, making them the perfect GoPro camera for helmet mounts.

 - Top of the helmet mounting provides you with the closest feel to POV, which stands for point of view.
 This will allow you or others to see exactly what you saw while riding.
 However, the angle is slightly high because it is going to be several inches above where your eyes actually are.